-The ADKAR Model: Building Desire for Change with One-On-One Coaching
+The ADKAR Model: Building Desire for Change With One-on-One Coaching

 Written by Susie Taylor

 Desire is personal.
 It can be a vulnerable and sometimes time-consuming process.
-And ultimately, we can’t make anyone decide to buy in.
+And ultimately, we can’t make anyone decide to engage with and adopt a change.
 We can only understand their barriers and attempt to remove them.
-Yet, without people making the personal choice to buy into a change, other efforts to help people transition may be futile.
+Yet, without people making the personal choice to participate in a change, other efforts to help people transition may be futile.
 We have to get into the tricky business of building Desire.

-Resistant Randy is a respected senior analyst on my team who supports the ERP system.
+Barrier Bob is a respected senior analyst on my team who supports the ERP system.
 The current system was once best-in-breed but is now dated and inflexible.
 The company’s growth strategy includes acquisition, and the system will make integrating acquired businesses into our operations nearly impossible.
 Leadership has decided it’s time to evaluate a new system.

 The Coaching Conversation

 I pull Bob aside to ask what he really thinks of moving to a new system.
 He hesitates, then explains that he does not fully understand the need to move to a new system.
 The current system has served the business well, and Bob is proud of that.
 He also expresses worry about keeping up with the new technology and asks, “What if people stop seeing me as an expert?”
 Finally Bob adds, as an afterthought, that his mother’s health is failing, and he and his wife have their hands full helping her.
 He’s tired and the thought of this major change is overwhelming him.

 Bob's explanation revealed several barriers to his desire to buy into the new direction, and we discussed each in turn:

 This is a crossover of lack of Awareness and Desire.
 I realize Bob wasn’t involved in the preceding discussions about the current system limiting company growth.
 I took time to discuss this with him, and we were able to identify together why the current system would make it difficult to acquire another company.
 This helped Bob internalize the why.